GeorgePaps/Blog/myBlog/content/posts/posts/favBooks.md

 9) Thinking, Fast and Slow - Daniel Kahneman
 10) Benjamin Franklin: An American Life - Walter Isaacson
 11) Why We Do What We Do - Edward Deci
-12) The Obstacle Is the way - Ryan Holiday
+12) The Obstacle Is the Way - Ryan Holiday
-13) Stillness is the key - Ryan Holiday
+13) Stillness is the Key - Ryan Holiday
-14) Ego is the enemy - Ryan Holiday
+14) Ego is the Enemy - Ryan Holiday
 15) Mastery - Robert Greene
 16) The Comfort Crisis - Michael Easter
 17) Why Nations Fail - Daron Acemoglu